JoshOrndorff/LearnRholangByExample/1-SendingAndStandardOut/README.md

 ![Redo this diagram!](sendSyntax.png)

-`stdout` is a special channel that is used to send text to "standard out" which usually just means your computer screen.
-Because it's special, we had to have that first line of code.
+We created the channel `stdout` on the first line of the program with `new stdout`.
+You'll create lots of channels as you learn rholang.
+We also gave our channel a special power by including `(rho:io:stdout)`.
+More on that later, but for now just know that you need that part in parentheses to make text actually appear on the screen.

 ## Using other channels

 ![Sent messages wait to be received here in "message purgatory"...
 JK, it's called the "tuplespace"](mailboxes.png)

 You can actually send messages on lots of channels, not just `stdout`.
-But unlike `stdout` they won't display on the screen.
+But unlike `stdout` they won't display on the screen because we won't add any special powers to them.

 [tupleSpace.rho](tupleSpace.rho)

 So where do the other channels go then?
 Nowhere!
 Not yet anyway.
-The messages just sit there waiting for someone to receive or "consume" them.
-We'll learn how to consume messages in the next lesson.
+The messages just sit there waiting for someone (or some process) to receive them.
+We'll learn how to receive messages in the next lesson.
 The place where messages sit in the meantime is called the "tuplespace".

 Make sure your message is sitting in the tuplespace.
-You should see some text like this.
+You should see some text like this depending on which developer environment you use.

 ```
 Storage Contents: